This article may contain compensated links. Please read disclaimer for more info.

 - Best for: architecture, sightseeing, nature, and landscapes

 Stunning landscapes, old cities, and historically important places are all part of a road trip along the west coast of France.
-Whether you camp, as we did, or stay in hotels, this trip will be epic.
+Whether you camp, as we did, or stay in hotels, this west coast of France road trip will be epic.

-In this road trip, we skipped a large part of Brittany and drove straight down to our next stop, the island of Île-de-Ré in the region of Nouvelle Aquitaine.
-If you want to explore more of Brittany as well, such as Brest, you should add 3-4 more days.
+While driving the west coast of France, we skipped a large part of Brittany and drove straight down to our next stop, the island of Ile-de-Ré in the region of Nouvelle Aquitaine.
+If you want to explore more of Brittany as well, you should add 3-4 more days.

 - Duration: 3 days